The Gut-Mind Connection

 Your gut and your mind are deeply linked!
-The month of May recognizes movement.
 How is your gut moving these days?
 Remember, our bodies were meant to move.
 I'm not just talking about the movement you can see.
 What's going on inside that beautifully designed body of yours?
 The gut plays a crucial role in not only mineral and vitamin absorption but also your mood and decision making.
 It's hard to believe but the two are definitely linked together.

 Digestion begins the minute you put anything into your mouth.
 The digestive enzymes in your mouth go to work breaking down the food you eat.
 This is why chewing longer is so important.
 They can't do their job effectively unless you do your job of chewing the food down.
 Then the food goes into the stomach where the acid and more digestive enzymes get to work.
 From the stomach to the small intestine then into the large intestine where the minerals and vitamins get absorbed and go to work giving our cells the energy they need to fuel us for our day.
 Feed your body well and you'll have the energy you need to feel your best.
 Eat a standard American diet and you'll feel less than optimal!